Skip to main content

 By Siddharth Verma, GM – Manufacturing Practice at Hitachi Vantara

 Resilience is the capacity to quickly recover from difficulties.
-When COVID-19 hit the United States, the manufacturing industry had to quickly change in a variety of ways ― from shutting down nonessential facilities, to implementing new protective procedures for workers performing essential operations, to retooling factories to manufacture products completely out of the manufacturer’s purview.
+When COVID-19 hit the United States, the manufacturing industry had to quickly change in a variety of ways ― from shutting down nonessential facilities, to implementing new workplace health and safety procedures for workers performing essential operations, to retooling factories to manufacture products completely out of the manufacturer’s purview.
 This was a call to action for Hitachi.
 On the heels of the announcement of a national emergency, Hitachi employees demonstrated the company’s commitment to powering good when they began asking how they could help.
 At our facility in Oklahoma City, where we make and test large storage racks, we retooled existing machinery, including robotics and automation, to produce ventilator parts that were in short supply.
 We quickly changed our supply chain to obtain the required materials and then retooled, tested and implemented the new production process.
 Our employees worked tirelessly to fill the gap for manufacturers of ventilators with the parts that were in short supply ― coordinating with parts producers and custom-building parts to keep the supply chain going.
 At the same time, General Motors (GM) employees were learning to produce medical masks to fill another gap in supply.
 GM collaborated with Esys Automation (a JR Automation company) and JR Automation (a wholly owned subsidiary of Hitachi, Ltd.) to design and build a manufacturing cell that used automation to produce high volumes of masks in a very short period of time.
 The effort involved rapidly changing the supply chain, retraining employees, and retooling, testing, and implementing equipment.
 Six days after kickoff, GM was able to produce masks and delivered 20,000 masks in their first week of production.
 The facility is now able to turn out up to 50,000 in an 8-hour shift.i How did these teams implement these transformations so rapidly?
 By relying on a resilient manufacturing pyramid.

 Under any circumstances, the manufacturing pyramid has three levels: 1.
 The foundation (employees and operations) 2.
 The supply chain 3.
 The market